simplyjetpacks/updates/README.md

 # updates
-Simple repo to store the changelogs and update data etc.
+Simple repo to store the changelogs and update files etc.